buhrmi/buhrmi/README.md

 You have reached my GitHub profile.
 As you can see, everything here is highly professional.

-Grab some popcorn, snuggle yourself into a blanket, and hop into my [Twitch channel](https://twitch.tv/buhrmitv) where we dive deep into mysterious adventures and uncover life's stories (currently inactive, but read this message to both of my followers: **Stay tuned, I'll be back**)
+Grab some popcorn, snuggle yourself into a blanket, and hop into my [Twitch channel](https://twitch.tv/buhrmitv) where we dive deep into mysterious adventures and uncover life's stories (currently inactive, but **stay tuned, it'll be back**)

 ## Current projects